cyb3rjerry/c-b.io/content/cases/ransoming-your-cloud-infra-pt1.md

 What we're _not_ monitoring however is data events.
 No S3 `GetObject`/`PutObject` logging, no Lambda invocation logs, no DynamoDB item-level activity.
 Because as we've established, that stuff gets expensive fast and finance said no. This is going to be important later.

 # The Skid Attack

+For this blogpost we'll only target a single bucket but the script and the general approach are built to scale to the full environment.
+We'll be reusing this foundation in future parts of the series so that's why some of it looks a bit overkill for one bucket.

 For this scenario, let's assume you're a skid that managed to pop an app somehow and you're ok with encrypting the only bucket it has access to (remember, we're a skid here).
 You've put your hands on an access key whose associated role has a policy like this: